Love Sosa: Remix

 Although an official remix is not released yet, in December 2012 the song's producer Young Chop stated that Drake and French Montana may appear on another version of the song.
 On January 16, 2013, MMG artists Rick Ross and Stalley released a freestyle over the instrumental of "Love Sosa".

 Reception

-Complex ranked the song number 20 on their list of the 50 best songs of 2012.
+The Magazine Complex ranked the song number 20 on their list of the 50 best songs of 2012.
 Rapper Drake praised the song on Twitter, saying he played it 130 times in three days.
-Chief Keef announced "Love Sosa" would be in Grand Theft Auto V, however this would turn out to be false.
+Chief Keef announced "Love Sosa" would be featured on one of the in-game radio stations within the 2013 game Grand Theft Auto V, however this would turn out to be false.